ironhack-labs/lab-intro-node/README.md

 ### Get

-The method will get the `nth` value in the list.
+The method will get the value in the list 'itmes' for a given position.

-In `get(i)` method it starts counting position as if 1 were 0.
+In `get(i)` method it starts counting position as 1.
+That means it doesn't give the index but the position.

 You should also provide a length property that gives the length of the list.